ryantm/agenix/README.md

 ## Notices

-* Password-protected ssh keys: since the underlying tool age/rage do not support ssh-agent, password-protected ssh keys do not work well.
+* Password-protected ssh keys: since age does not support ssh-agent, password-protected ssh keys do not work well.
 For example, if you need to rekey 20 secrets you will have to enter your password 20 times.

 ## Installation